-Disclaimer of liability
+Limitation of liability

-All technical specifications and approvals apply only to expansions which are approved by the Siemens AG.
-We are not liable for functional limitations caused by the use of third-party devices or components.
+All technical data and approvals apply only to expansion units which are released by SIEMENS.

+Siemens does not accept any liability for impairment of functions caused by the use of third-party devices or components.

 Observe the installation instructions for the components.
-UL approval of the device only applies when UL-approved components are used according to their "Conditions of Acceptability".
+UL approval of the device only applies when the UL-approved components are used according to their "Conditions of Acceptability".